 Gettysburg College offers substance-free housing through the RISE program (Respecting Individual Student Expectations about alcohol).
 Students who choose participate in this program make a commitment to maintain a living environment which promotes and respects healthy lifestyle choices.

-In the past, the opportunity to live off-campus is reserved only for a limited number of seniors.
-Approval is based on grade point average, student conduct record, and a group's off-campus lottery number.
+The opportunity to live off-campus is reserved only for a limited number of seniors based on enrollment numbers for a given year.
+Eligibility is based on grade point average, student conduct record, and attendance at one of the off-campus living informational sessions.
+Eligible students wishing to live together should apply as one group; the determining order for groups to be released is based on the average grade point average (GPA) of the group.
 Students are forewarned against signing a lease for an off-campus property until they receive approval in writing from the Office of Residential & First-Year Programs.

 Living in a chapter house is an important component of the fraternity experience.
 Since it is important that fraternities keep the houses at full capacity, members are required to live in their house unless the house is full.
 Before the housing selection process begins, it is important for members to check with their chapter leadership to see if they will be required to live in their fraternity house.

 Gettysburg College provides reasonable housing accommodations for students with disabilities.
 The Office of Residential & First-Year Programs will collaborate with other relevant staff at the College (including the Office of Academic Advising and Student Support Services, Health Services, and Counseling Services) to determine the most appropriate housing accommodations.
 Housing accommodations are determined on a case-by-case basis according to documented need and prevailing standards for reason accommodations.